Cassanova McKinzy

-Cassanova McKinzy (born November 17, 1992) is an American football outside linebacker for the Vegas Vipers of the XFL.
+Cassanova McKinzy (born November 17, 1992) is an American football linebacker.
 He played college football at Auburn, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2016.

-Early years
+Early life

 McKinzy is the son of Joann Brown and Charles Drake.
 He attended Woodlawn High School, where he played high school football for the Colonels.

 College career

 A 4-star recruit, McKinzy committed to Auburn to play under head coach Gus Malzahn, over offers from Alabama, Arkansas, Arkansas State, Clemson, Florida State, Kansas, and UAB.
-He played three seasons from 2012-2015.
+He stated that a reason for rejecting Clemson was because there is no nearby Chick-fil-A. (McKinzy was mistaken; there is one on campus.)
+He played three seasons from 2012 to 2015.

 Professional career

 Tampa Bay Buccaneers

-McKinzy was signed by the Tampa Bay Buccaneers as an undrafted free agent following the 2016 NFL Draft.
+McKinzy was signed by the Tampa Bay Buccaneers as an undrafted free agent following the 2016 NFL draft.
 On August 22, 2016, he was released by the team.

 Los Angeles Rams

 On January 3, 2017, McKinzy signed a reserve/future contract with the Los Angeles Rams.
-He was waived on September 2, 2017 and was signed to the Rams' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Rams' practice squad the next day.
 He was released by the team on September 19, 2017.